Title IX Sexual Assault & Sexual Misconduct (Complainants)

 - You can seek certain accommodations from your school to help you address the effects of the harassment or assault.
 Most schools provide no-contact orders to ensure that the person who harassed or assaulted you does not contact you.
 Many schools provide counseling to students, and may also provide academic accommodations (extensions on assignments, excusal from class) so that you can address the effects of the harassment or assault.
 Your school may also be able to help you switch living situations, class schedules, or extracurricular activities so you do not have to come into contact with the person who harassed or assaulted you.

 - You can pursue an informal or formal grievance procedure as a way for the school to investigate and determine whether the incident in question was a violation of school policies.
 Students involved in sexual assault complaints are entitled by federal regulation to have an advisor of their choice, such as a lawyer, present at investigatory meetings and hearings.

 - You may opt to file a complaint with the Department of Education Office for Civil Rights (OCR), the federal agency tasked with investigating schools that are alleged to have violated Title IX.
 If you believe your school has not followed the law in handling your complaint of sexual harassment or sexual assault, OCR may investigate the school and require it to undertake corrective action.

-Finally, as seasoned litigators in both federal and state courts, our lawyers are always ready and willing to bring legal claims against schools if they fail to properly address our clients’ complaints of sex discrimination, sexual harassment, or sexual assault under Title IX and state laws.
+- You may decide to bring legal claims against the school if it failed to properly address your complaints of sex discrimination, sexual harassment, or sexual assault under Title IX and state laws.

-If you have experienced sex discrimination, sexual harassment, or sexual assault in an educational setting call our Title IX lawyers at (617) 742-6020, or fill out our contact form to get in touch with us.
+If you have experienced sex discrimination, sexual harassment, or sexual assault in an educational setting, please contact us at 617-742-6020 or complete our contact form.